 Undergraduate students interested in developing their writing skills may choose from a variety of course options.
 Many (but not all) of these courses are offered as part of college programs:

-• The University of Toronto at Scarborough (UTSC) offers a minor program in Creative Writing.
-Its faculty consists of award-winning writers who take a workshop-based, experiential approach to the study and practice of the literary arts.
+- The University of Toronto at Scarborough (UTSC) English department offers courses in writing about literature and film, as well as both a major and minor in Creative Writing.
+Creative Writing faculty consists of award-winning writers who take a workshop-based, experiential approach to the study and practice of the literary arts.

 Undergraduate Non-Credit Courses